mzulfikari/api_drf/README.md

   "username": "your_username",
   "password": "your_password"
 }
-The response will contain an access token:

-json
-Copy
-Edit
-{
-  "access": "your_access_token"
-}
+Use token:

-Include the token in the Authorization header for subsequent requests:
+Add the token to Authorization header of requests:

 makefile
 Copy